 Thomas C. Sosnowski is a native of Detroit with a BA from the University of Detroit and a PhD from Kent State University.
-He retired from KSU's Stark Campus in
+He retired from KSU's Stark Campus in Canton, Ohio, after teaching for

 41 years.
 French history, especially that of the 17th and 18th centuries, is his specialty, with numerous presentations and articles on his resume.
 He was also honored by Kent State with its Distinguished Teaching Award.
 Wednesday, May 22, 2024, 10:00 am to 11:30 am SP2428 • In person/At The Hawk, Not Simulcast